Search

 In cold climates, once a home is electrified, its biggest electricity use in the home is space heating.
 We simulate energy bills in four regions of cold-climate U.S. states (using actual utility rates in those regions) under different home heating electrification scenarios and provide recommendations for policies and programs in those states to mitigate potential cost increases.
 The four states are among the most expensive in the United States for electrification and differ from most of the United States, where electrification is generally cost effective.
 We examine energy efficiency, electricity rates, fossil fuel rates, and novel financial strategies as potential solutions to mitigate energy bill increases.
 To encourage adoption, we suggest how to roll out solutions with the help of behavioral science principles.

-In particular, we simulated energy bills of single detached residential buildings in regions of Maine, Minnesota, Colorado, and Connecticut, before and after electrification of home heating with efficient cold-climate heat pumps (using actual utility rates in those regions as a base).
+In particular, we simulated energy bills of single detached residential buildings in regions of Minnesota, Colorado, Maine, and Connecticut, before and after electrification of home heating with efficient cold-climate heat pumps (using actual utility rates in those regions as a base).
 We examined how bills might change in these states if energy efficiency envelope and appliance upgrades were included with electrification and if the home were on various electricity rate plans.

 Ensuring electrification does not increase energy bills

-In any cold-climate U.S. state, the ongoing bills are lowest with cold-climate heat pumps when heat pump adoption is accompanied by energy efficiency home envelope improvements and a favorable electricity rate plan.
-Heat pump–specific rate plans are best for incentivizing heat pump adoption, with winter discounts being a potentially important facet of those plans.
+In any cold-climate U.S. state, the ongoing bills are lowest with cold-climate heat pumps when heat pump adoption is accompanied by energy efficiency improvements and a favorable electricity rate plan.
+Heat pump-specific rate plans are best for incentivizing heat pump adoption, with winter discounts being a potentially important facet of those plans.
 These rates are generally based on the cost of service for heat pump customers, without subsidizing other customer classes.
 Given homes with heat pumps use more electricity, particularly during off-peak periods, the cost of servicing these homes is different, as more of their use is during periods of lower grid strain.
 In absence of these types of rates (e.g., in places where technology-focused rates are not an option), time-of-use rates, demand-based rates, and simpler winter discount rates also favor heat pump adoption.
-In nearly all cases, these rates are revenue neutral for the utility’s current customer base; however, they also have the added benefit of attracting new customers and increasing the customer base (thus increasing overall revenues and helping to offset any potential revenue losses when rates are not revenue neutral).
+In nearly all cases, these rates are revenue neutral for the utility’s current customer base; however, they also have the added benefit of attracting new load and increasing electricity use (thus increasing overall revenues and helping to offset any potential revenue losses when rates are not revenue neutral).

 Behavioral strategies supporting residential electrification